Thank you everyone who applied to the 2019—2020 Cohort.

 - Monthly meetings with your mentoring partner

-- Participation in two professional development sessions
+- Participating in two weeknight professional development sessions